20 High Protein Foods for Muscle Building

 How Much Protein Do You Actually Need?

 The recommended daily intake depends on your goals and activity level.
 Sedentary adults need about 0.8g per kg of body weight.
 For muscle building, aim for 1.6 to 2.2g per kg.
 Endurance athletes fall somewhere in between at 1.2 to 1.6g per kg.
+For a 75kg person focused on muscle building, that means roughly 120 to 165g of protein per day.

 Tips for Hitting Your Protein Goals